villares/Resources-for-teaching-programming/README.md

 ----

 # Resources for teaching programming
-# for artists, designers and architects [repository](https://github.com/villares/Resources-for-teaching-programming/)
+# for artists, designers and architects ([repository](https://github.com/villares/Resources-for-teaching-programming/))

 ### Extended table of Hosts, Platforms & Languages

-Data and an earlier version of the table was presented in:

-Villares, A. B. A., & Moreira, D. (2017). [**Python on the Landscape of Programming Tools for Design and Architectural Education**](https://villares.github.io/mestrado/VILLARES_MOREIRA_SIGRADI_2017).
-Presented at the SIGRADI 2017, Concepcíon, Chile.
+An earlier version of this table was presented in: *Villares, A. B. A., & Moreira, D. (2017). [**Python on the Landscape of Programming Tools for Design and Architectural Education**](https://villares.github.io/mestrado/VILLARES_MOREIRA_SIGRADI_2017).
+Presented at the SIGRADI 2017, Concepcíon, Chile.*

 | | | |
 | --- | --- | --- |